vishnu1100/PUSH_NOTIFICATION_LARAVEL/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## How to run this project

+clone this repo

+ - copy .env.example .env

+- composer update

+ - php artisan  key:generate

+- php artisan migrate

+- php artisan serve

+- replace api key  in  ______ home.blade.php  ,      firebase-messaging-sw.js  in public folder and  server api key in  homecontroller in colntroller folder in http folder

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).